 Understanding Combat Stress Response: Signs, Causes, and Healing Strategies

 Are you or a loved one suffering from Combat Stress Response?
-This condition can be distressing for people with this condition and the people who care about them.
-Fortunately, CSR usually resolves swiftly when sufferers get treatment.
+This condition can be distressing not just for those suffering from it, but also for the people around them who care.
+Fortunately, CSR generally resolves rapidly with appropriate treatment.

-However, if the person with Combat Stress Response does not get the support they need, they may go on to develop Post Traumatic Stress Disorder (PTSD).
+One survey suggests 10 to 15% of deployed military personnel become ‘stress casualties’ as sufferers of CSR, and the percentage is higher in actual combat units.
 In this blog, we will help you understand the signs and causes of CSR.
 We also give you the information you need to prevent CSR from developing into PTSD.

 Signs of Combat Stress Response